Security and Resilience in AI Systems

 Compliance, logging, traceability

-💡 Security in AI isn’t just about firewalls — it’s about trust, traceability, and ethical use.
+💡 Security in AI isn’t just about firewalls.
+It’s about trust, traceability, and ethical use.

 Identity and access control